 Commodity price risk is the risk that the purchase price of commodities will fluctuate.
-The Company's exposure relates largely to the purchase of coke.
-Where appropriate, the Company manages its commodity risk by entering into long term contractual agreements with suppliers.
+During the year, the Company's exposure related largely to the purchase of coke, but following the cessation of manufacturing operations at its Lostock site, this risk is no longer relevant.